CCow/354Report/README.md

 #Upload 13) Added project code section and will expand upon conclusion and other bits of Part 2

 #Upload 14) Fixed bibliography order and restructured sub-sections.
 Finishing up final touches in part 2 and 3 tomorrow morning

+#Upload 15) Beefed up sections where paragraphs seemed light, added more footnotes and references into sections and bibligraphy